huichenggong/GrandFEP/test/hspw_tutorial/README.md

 and density.

 ### 3.3.
 Production
-Run the following script to run production NPT simulations.
+Run the following script to perform production NPT simulations.
 ```bash
 for win in {0..15}
 do